 Since the push sync is often performed as a two-step upsert process, it is important to examine any workflows you may have in place that are defined for insert logic, especially in SugarBPM.
 If any workflows in your integrated CRM are conflicting with Sugar Market's upsert process, we recommend you add a wait time on insert before executing the automation.

 When pulling data from your external CRM, Sugar Market first checks if the CRM's Contact or Lead ID exists in the Sugar Market Contact table.

 - If yes, then the matching ID record in Sugar Market is updated.

 - If no, then Sugar Market checks if the external CRM's email address exists in the Contacts table.

 - If yes, then the matching email record is updated in Sugar Market.

 - If no, then a new record is created in Sugar Market.

-The same logic is performed when pushing a record from Sugar Market to an external CRM (a matching ID is checked first and email address is checked second).
+The same logic is performed when pushing data from Sugar Market to your external CRM (a matching ID is checked first and the email address is checked second).

 Planning Your Sync Settings

 Before setting up the integration with Sugar Market and your external CRM, we recommend you carefully plan with your Marketing Automation team which data you want to bring into Sugar Market.
 Consider all use cases to help identify any unique configurations you may need, such as syncing down any custom objects, your CRM is heavily customized, or you plan to upgrade or change your CRM in the near future.